Published on July 5th, 2013 | by 2nd Swing3

 Foul #4 – Multiple Trips to the Counter

 Take two seconds and think out what you need when you get to the counter.
-Your credit card should only get swiped on time.
+Your credit card should only get swiped one time.
 ONCE!
 Do you need tees?
 Are you going to hit range balls?
 Need a beverage before you head to the tee?
-Your card should be swiped for each one.
+Your card should not be swiped for each one.
 The most stunning situation is when someone doesn’t know if they are walking or riding.
 Your playing partner is 50 pounds overweight, you know you’re riding.
 Grab a cart, and get to the tee.

 Foul #5 – Making the Turn is not a Lunch Break

-Come on in and get a snickers and empty your bladder if you must, but keep pace.
+Come on in and get a Snickers and empty your bladder if you must, but keep pace.

 Foul #6 – Blaming Women